-If you live near Oklahoma City or Tulsa and have been diagnosed with uterine fibroids, it is not necessarily a cause for concern.
+If you have been diagnosed with uterine fibroids, it is not necessarily a cause for concern.
 Millions of women have uterine fibroids and lead healthy, productive lives.
-In fact, 70-80% of women will get uterine fibroids.
-If you begin to notice symptoms , your Oklahoma doctor may discuss potential treatment options.
-At Advanced Interventional Radiology Solutions, we offer lifestyle recommendations and effective treatment options including non-surgical treatment of fibroids.
+In fact, 70-80% of women will get uterine fibroids at some point in their lifetime.
+If you begin to notice symptoms, your physician may discuss potential treatment options.
+At Oklahoma Fibroids, we offer lifestyle recommendations and effective treatment options including non-surgical treatment of fibroids.

-For true informed consent before surgery, women should be aware of all of their fibroid treatment options.
-Patients considering surgical treatment should also get a second opinion from an interventional radiologist at Oklahoma Fibroids, who is most qualified to interpret the MRI and determine if they are candidates for the interventional procedure.
+Before deciding on a treatment plan, women should be aware of all of their treatment options.
+Patients considering surgical treatment should also get a second opinion from an interventional radiologist at Oklahoma Fibroids.
+An Interventional Radiologist will be most qualified to interpret the MRI and determine if they are candidates for the interventional procedure.
 You can ask for a referral from your doctor, or just call our office at (405) 241-3538.

 If your fibroids are asymptomatic than your doctor may suggest watchful waiting.
 You can decrease your risk of developing more serious fibroids by adopting a healthier lifestyle.
 This includes: